 NOTE: Your NetDocuments Administrator may have installed this program for you.
 See below for the Install program information.

-If you do not see the yellow ribbon at the top, generally it means you do not have sufficient rights in Windows to install programs.
+If you do not see the yellow ribbon at the bottom, generally it means you do not have sufficient rights in Windows to install programs.
 (You must have Windows Administrator rights.)
 You should contact your IT personnel in this case and they can either adjust your settings or they can login as the Windows Admin and install the ActiveX for you on that computer.

 If you do not see the message with the red heading, you probably already have the ActiveX installed.